 Once you find that, your confidence will be more than enough to not only start a business, but having a very good chance of succeeding.

 “Seizing Opportunities” says John Jantsch, Duct Tape Marketing:

 Not sure I can pin the answer to that down anymore as I started over 20 years ago.
 I do know that I have always felt starting a business wasn’t much of a risk.

 If you can come to realize that money, or more accurately making money, is a pretty simple thing, then I believe that you can more fully let go of the how and look for opportunities to do something that you personally find remarkable.

 I don’t take direction very well so having the ability to explore new ventures, adjust to new technology and serve in a way that energizes is me is what gives me the confidence and the passion to do what I do.

 And finally, I’d like to share my own personal lesson … how I got the confidence to start and grow my current business here at Small Business Trends.

 “Persistence” says Anita Campbell, Small Business Trends:

 Overnight successes are so rare.
 For most of us, success comes after years of hard work.

 I made up my mind in 2003 when I started this site that I would stick with it through the rough patches.
 I told myself my business would still be around and thriving in 5 years.
 And guess what?
-It’s been almost exactly 5 years.
+It’s been more than 15 years.